Migration of Managed Apple Devices to Relution

 Introduction

-The goal is to take over devices without resetting them, without manual re-enrollment, and without losing existing configurations, apps, or Managed Apple IDs.
+With the release of iOS 26, Apple now offers the ability to migrate managed Apple devices from a mobile device management (MDM) solution such as Jamf or iServ to Relution.
+The goal is to fully transfer devices without resetting them, without manual re-enrollment, and without losing existing configurations, apps, or Managed Apple IDs.

 Device requirements:

-- The device must be in Supervised mode.
+- Device must be in Supervised mode.

 - Operating system version iOS/iPadOS 26+ or macOS 26+.